ProThoughtDesign/Dicetrix/README.md

 # Dicetrix

-A revolutionary puzzle game that combines Tetris-style piece mechanics with dice-based matching and groundbreaking individual die physics.
+A revolutionary puzzle game that combines Tetris-style piece mechanics with dice-based matching and groundbreaking individual die collision physics.
 Built for Reddit using Phaser.js and the Devvit platform.

 ## What is Dicetrix?

-Dicetrix merges three game mechanics into one unique experience:
+Dicetrix is an innovative puzzle game that merges three distinct gaming mechanics into one unique experience:

-1. **Tetris-Style Pieces**: Multi-die Tetromino pieces (8 different shapes) fall down a 10x20 grid
+1. **Tetris-Style Pieces**: Multi-die pieces (8 different shapes) fall down a 10x20 grid
 2. **Dice Matching**: Create groups of 3+ adjacent dice with matching numbers to clear them
-3. **Individual Die Physics**: Revolutionary system where each die has independent collision detection
+3. **Individual Die Collision Physics**: Revolutionary system where each die in a multi-piece can collide and lock independently

+### The Game Experience

+Dicetrix presents players with falling multi-die pieces (similar to Tetris blocks) that contain dice with numbered faces.
+The innovative twist is the **individual die collision system**: while multi-die pieces start as cohesive units, each die can hit obstacles independently.
+When some dice in a piece hit obstacles and lock to the grid, the remaining dice continue falling as a smaller active piece.
+This creates dynamic gameplay where pieces naturally break apart based on the terrain they encounter.

-### Revolutionary Individual Die Physics
+### Revolutionary Individual Die Collision Physics System

 The game's signature innovation is its **individual die collision detection system**.
-Each die within a multi-die piece has independent collision detection through an advanced timer-based algorithm:
+Unlike traditional Tetris where entire pieces lock as units, Dicetrix features groundbreaking physics where each die in a multi-piece can collide independently:

+**Individual Die Collision System**:
-- Each game timer tick performs collision checks in bottom-to-top, left-to-right order
+- Each game timer tick checks every die in the active piece for collision individually
-- Individual dice that hit obstacles lock immediately to the grid and are removed from the active piece
+- Dice that hit obstacles (bottom, boundaries, or existing pieces) lock to the grid immediately
-- Remaining dice continue falling independently in subsequent timer cycles
+- Remaining dice continue falling as a smaller active piece until they also hit obstacles
-- Pieces naturally break apart as they encounter terrain, creating realistic physics simulation
-- Up to 50 collision cycles per timer tick ensure smooth physics processing
+- This creates natural piece fragmentation based on terrain and existing dice placement
+- Players must consider how pieces will break apart when planning their moves

+**Enhanced Safety & Validation**:
+- Robust boundary validation with position clamping ensures dice never escape the grid
+- Safe array management removes locked dice in reverse index order to maintain integrity
+- Comprehensive error handling with graceful recovery from invalid states
+- Extensive logging system for debugging collision detection and piece state changes

+**Bottom-Left Coordinate System**: Uses Y=0 at bottom, Y=19 at top with intuitive physics where pieces fall by decreasing Y coordinates (Y=21→20→19→...→0)

-This adds strategic depth as players must consider not just piece placement, but how pieces will dynamically separate and where individual dice will land.
+**Strategic Depth**: This system adds strategic complexity as players must consider:
+- Traditional piece placement and spatial reasoning
+- How multi-die pieces will naturally fragment when hitting obstacles
+- Optimal positioning for creating number matches with both locked and falling dice
+- Managing the bottom-left coordinate system for precise placement

-### Core Gameplay
+### Core Gameplay Mechanics

-- **Multi-die Tetromino pieces** (1-4 dice each) spawn at the top center and fall automatically
-- **Player controls**: Move (← →), rotate (↺ ↻), soft drop (⇊), and hard drop (⇓) using responsive on-screen buttons
+- **8 Piece Types**: Single die, Line2-4, L3-4, Square, T-shape containing 1-4 dice each
+- **Dice Variety**: Each die shows a random number (1 to max sides) and is colored based on die type using a palette system
+- **Bottom-Left Coordinate System**: Uses Y=0 at bottom, Y=19 at top for intuitive physics where pieces fall by decreasing Y
+- **Intelligent Spawning**: Pieces spawn at Y=21 (above grid) so lowest die enters at Y=20, then Y=19 (top of visible grid)
+- **Multi-Input Controls**: Responsive on-screen 3x2 button grid, keyboard (WASD/arrows), and touch input
-- **Match detection**: Advanced flood-fill algorithm detects groups of 3+ adjacent dice with matching numbers
+- **Advanced Match Detection**: Flood-fill algorithm finds connected groups of 3+ matching dice numbers
-- **Cascade system**: After matches clear, remaining dice fall due to gravity, creating chain reactions (disabled in Zen mode)
+- **Cascade Chain Reactions**: After clearing matches, remaining dice fall creating potential chain combos
-- **5 difficulty modes**: Easy through Expert (plus Zen mode) with different dice types (d4-d20) and fall speeds
+- **5 Difficulty Modes**: Progressive challenge with different dice types (d4-d20) and fall speeds (400-1200ms)
-- **Game Over**: Occurs when a new piece cannot spawn due to collision at the top center spawn position
+- **Game Over Condition**: Occurs when new piece cannot spawn due to collision at spawn position

 ## What Makes Dicetrix Innovative?